ricardgardella/HackEPS/README.md

 SEMIC challenge was a series of small challenges, puzzles and coding.

 BonÀrea challenge was a data science project, where we have to predict why some clients were stopping buying at their stores.
 In that challenge we used different machine learning models and we did a data analysis in R to give to the client (Bon Àrea) understanding of their own data.
+Data is not avaliable in this repository due privacy and strategic terms of BonÀrea.